Charles I.D. Looff: The Carousel Maker

 0:00

-During his teenage years in the 1860s, Karl Jurgen Detlev Looff began working in woodcarving.
-His gift for artistic design in wood would have a significant impact on the world of entertainment.
+During his teenage years in the 1860s, Karl Jurgen Detlev Looff began working in wood carving.
+His gift for artistic design in wood would have a significant effect on the world of entertainment.

-Looff grew up during a time of military conflict between Prussia, Austria, and Denmark, the latter of which began attempting to annex the duchy around 1864.
+Looff grew up during a time of military conflict among Denmark, Prussia, and Austria.
+Denmark began attempting to annex the duchy in about 1864.
 Over the next two years of conflict, which resulted in Denmark’s defeat, Holstein became part of Austria (1864) and then Prussia (1866).

 Coming to America

-When Looff settled in Brooklyn, he soon began working for a furniture company as its wood carver.
+When Looff settled in Brooklyn, New York, he soon began working for a furniture company as its wood-carver.
 Interestingly, he also taught ballroom dancing; that’s how he met his future wife, whom he married in 1874.

 Looff had moved to Brooklyn at an opportune time.
 After the end of the Civil War, while Looff was still in Holstein, Germany, the American Gilded Age began.
-This era extended until the early 1900s and gave rise to great architectural achievements, technological advancements, and, more specifically for Looff’s arrival, the expansion and development of Brooklyn.
-By the time Looff arrived, businessmen were looking to expound upon the city’s cultural significance, specifically along its beachside properties.
+This era extended until the early 1900s and gave rise to great architectural achievements, technological advancements, and, more specifically for Looff’s arrival, the expansion and development of Brooklyn, specifically along its beachside properties.

 Coney Island’s Carousel